Using the API for algorithms

 • algorithm expects the slug of the algorithm you want to use as a string and

-• inputs expects a dictionary with interface slugs as keys and the corresponding input file path/url as values.
+• inputs expects a dictionary with socket slugs as keys and the corresponding values in various formats

 # get the path to the files